Canon 70D vs SX1

 It is notable that the 70D has a microphone port, which is missing on the SX1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 70D and the SX1 have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the SX1 have been discontinued, but can regularly be found used on ebay.
 The 70D was replaced by the Canon 80D, while the SX1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 70D and SX1 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Canon SX1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Canon SX1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.